 If anything, it’s consumers who drive this intense competition - businesses are simply reacting and trying to keep up with our demands.

 When you switch back to the business perspective, it becomes obvious: competition is a good thing.
 It forces you to deliver more for the client or consumer, and keeps you diligent in providing the experiences you promise.
 Rather than losing sleep, you should look at competition as a way to continually improve and expand on your businesses.
 As long as you keep that fire to do better burning strong, there won’t be time to worry.
+Here are some rules for analysis the competition:

-Observe But Don’t Get Distracted
+Rule 1 of Competitive Analysis: Observe But Don’t Get Distracted

 Not worrying - or worse, obsessing - about your competitors’ activity is easier said than done.
 But remember, your business is still your business.
 Just because your closest competitor unveils a new product, doesn’t mean you need to release a new offering.
 What if the competitor’s product launch is a complete failure?
 Activity doesn’t necessarily mean progress, and unless you’ve bugged your competitor’s office, you won’t know with certainty what goes on behind closed doors.